alephdata/cronodump/README.md

 This will print a hexdump of all records for all tables.

+## decoding password protected databases

+Cronos v4 and higher are able to password protect databases, the protection works by modifying the KOD sbox.
+When the database has a sufficiently large CroStru.dat file, it is easy to derive the nodified KOD-sbox from the CroStru file, the `--strucrack` option will do this.
+Note that since this is a statistics based operation, it may not always yield the correct KOD sbox.

+    crodump --strucrack  recdump <dbpath>

 # Installing

 `cronodump` requires python 3.7 or later.
 It has been tested on Linux, MacOS and Windows.